Usage#

 s maps neatly to the Zarr model.
 This is what the virtual dataset we opened represents - all the information in one entire Zarr group, but held as references to on-disk chunks instead of as in-memory arrays.

-The problem of combining many legacy format files (e.g. netCDF files) into one virtual Zarr store therefore becomes just a matter of opening each file using open_virtual_dataset
+The problem of combining many archival format files (e.g. netCDF files) into one virtual Zarr store therefore becomes just a matter of opening each file using open_virtual_dataset

 and using xarray’s various combining functions to combine them into one aggregate virtual dataset.